speakeasy-api/openapi-directory/SDKs/meraki.com/0.0.0-streaming/go/README.md

 * `CreateNetworkWirelessRfProfile` - Creates new RF profile for this network
 * `DeleteNetworkWirelessRfProfile` - Delete a RF Profile
-* `GetNetworkDeviceWirelessRadioSettings` - Return the radio settings of a device
 * `GetNetworkWirelessRfProfile` - Return a RF profile
 * `GetNetworkWirelessRfProfiles` - List the non-basic RF profiles for this network
 * `UpdateNetworkWirelessRfProfile` - Updates specified RF profile for this network